Blockyheadman/Blockyheadman/README.md

 ### More About Me
 I have tons of hobbies and talents/tricks up my sleeve.
 For example, I've taught myself how to play some very basic piano, how to program, how to film, and more.
 I love some gaming in my spare time if i'm not coding.
 Speaking of which, I code all day, every day.
 I usually never back away from programming and get super immersed into it.
-And I've heard being a lazy programmer pays off, which is exactly what I am!

 ### Recent News
 I've starting getting more in depth with C++ in private repos.
 Eventually when these projects are more fleshed out, I plan to release them out to the public for the world to see!